Polar Tint vs Black Optix: The Complete 2026 Comparison — Polar Tint vs Black Optix

 Is Polar Tint cheaper than Black Optix?

-Total Polar Tint initial investment per FDD Item 7 is the figure disclosed in the current FDD all-in.
-Franchise fee is the fee disclosed in FDD Item 5.
+The total Polar Tint initial investment is disclosed in FDD Item 7, all-in, and the franchise fee is disclosed in FDD Item 5.
 Specific Black Optix costs are disclosed in their current FDD (per FTC franchise rule).
 Compare like-for-like Item 7 ranges and Item 6 recurring fees — and weigh against the wholesale supplier advantage of the Polar Tint system.

 How does the royalty compare between Polar Tint and Black Optix?